yoonki-kim/MMM-AssistantMk2/README.md

 ### Known Issues
-- Invalid Parameters when youtube playing : Most of those cases, owner of video doesn't allow playing video out of youtube. try another.
+- Invalid Parameters when YouTube playing : Most of those cases, owner of video doesn't allow playing video out of YouTube.
+Try another video.
 - Sometimes response without voice. : Yes, Google Tech team also knows that.
-- Some functions are not supported : Originally, screen output is made for REAL SMART TV (e.g. LG TV) with Google Assistant, thus REAL TV can interact the screen output with remotecontroller or something automatic processed. but we aren't.
+- Some functions are not supported : Originally, screen output is made for REAL SMART TV (e.g. LG TV) with Google Assistant, thus REAL TV can interact the screen output with remotecontroller or an automated processed.
+But, we aren't.
-- Result of Image search? web search? : I'm considering how it could be used. it is not easy as my expectation.
+- Result of Image search?
+Web search? : I'm considering how it could be used, it is not easy as my expectation.

-#### Some Troubleshootings more
+#### Some More Troubleshooting
-- `../deps/grpc/third_party/upb/upb/upb.h:27:10: fatal error: upb/port_def.inc: No such file or directory` `grpc@1.24.0` has some issue to use with electron.(It will be fixed later, but at this moment-2019.Oct.10th still be the issue.)
+- `../deps/grpc/third_party/upb/upb/upb.h:27:10: fatal error: upb/port_def.inc: No such file or directory` `grpc@1.24.0` has some issue to use with electron.(It will be fixed later, at this moment-2019.Oct.10th is still the issue.)
 You can check your grpc version like this.
 (After `npm install`)
 ```sh
 cd ~/MagicMirror/modules/MMM-AssistantMk2
 npm list | grep grpc